 The filing speed varies dramatically by state, and the variance isn’t random.
 States with active AI regulatory discussions tend to have more deliberate approval timelines.
 States with lighter regulatory touch tend to approve or accept filings faster.
 This means the patchwork of coverage isn’t just about carrier decisions — it’s partially a function of how quickly each state’s department of insurance is moving on AI-adjacent policy questions.
 A company in Colorado has a different regulatory backdrop than a company in Texas, and that backdrop shapes which endorsements are live on their policies right now.

 Carriers are also explicitly not making the same bet.
 Verisk provides the standard form that many carriers adopt for efficiency.
-Berkley writes independently.
-Hamilton writes coverage instead of exclusion.
-Cincinnati Financial, Frederick Mutual, Philadelphia Insurance — each is working from its own actuarial judgment and portfolio strategy.
+Berkley writes its own absolute exclusion independently.
+Hamilton Select writes an exclusion too, but draws it more aggressively, naming platforms in the definition.
+And a separate set of players — Chaucer and Armilla, Corgi, Mayflower Specialty — is writing affirmative AI coverage instead of excluding it.
+Each is working from its own actuarial judgment and portfolio strategy.
 The narrative of a unified market reaction to AI risk is inaccurate.
 What’s actually happening is closer to experimentation: multiple carriers running parallel hypotheses about how to handle an exposure category that doesn’t yet have much claims history.
 Some of those hypotheses will be wrong, and the ones that are wrong will produce either adverse selection (attracting risks the carrier can’t price) or coverage gaps (pushing away accounts that would have been profitable).
 We’ll know which bets were right in a few years.

-The consistent signal across all three approaches is the same one Hamilton’s filing makes explicit: the real problem isn’t that AI risk is unpriceable in principle.
+The consistent signal across every approach is the same one the new standalone products make explicit: the real problem isn’t that AI risk is unpriceable in principle.
 It’s that carriers don’t have the information they need to price it in practice.
 An exclusion is one response to that information problem — exclude first, underwrite later if the account can provide documentation.
-A sublimit is another response — write coverage, but cap the exposure until you have more claims data.
+A purpose-built AI policy is another response — write coverage, but underwrite the specific deployment and set dedicated limits until you have more claims data.
 Both approaches are expressions of the same underlying uncertainty.
 The cure for the uncertainty is information, which is why the market is already differentiating between documented and undocumented AI deployments, and that gap is going to widen.

 What This Means If You’re Reading This